Aldershot Town F.C.: Kits

 Aldershot Town's home kit is red with blue and white trim.
 The club have always played in a predominantly red kit with blue features, including stripes and quarters.
 The club's chosen colours of red and blue reflect the garrison town's association with the British Army.

 Kit supplier

 Errea were the kit supplier for the 2011–12 season.
-Adidas has been the kit supplier from the 2013–14 season.
+Adidas was the kit supplier from the 2013–14 season to the 2019–20 season.
+Errea has been the kit supplier from the 2020–21 season.

 Kit manufacturers and sponsors

 Previous kits

 Further details and images of previous kits can be found at the Historical Football Kit website.

 Rivalries

 Aldershot Town's local rivals are Rushmoor neighbours Farnborough and Surrey side Woking.
-Fixtures against these sides attract larger than average crowds, including 5,961 for a Hampshire Senior Cup Semi Final, a league record 5,518 in an Isthmian League Premier Division match against Farnborough and 6,870 for an FA Cup 1st round match against Woking.
+Fixtures against these sides attract larger than average crowds, including 5,961 for a Hampshire Senior Cup semi-final, a league record 5,518 in an Isthmian League Premier Division match against Farnborough and 6,870 for an FA Cup first round match against Woking.
+The Hampshire Chronicle has reported on Aldershot Town's rivalry with Woking as the "feistiest derby in English football".

 The original Aldershot were rivals with Reading until their demise in 1992 but are still considered the main rival of the club by supporters.
 The only meeting between the two clubs since the rebirth of Aldershot was a friendly in 2001 which resulted in an outbreak of violence between the two sets of fans and multiple arrests.
-Other teams which may be considered smaller rivals include Maidenhead United and Eastleigh.

-Aldershot also has a friendly relationship & close ties with “sister club” Badshot Lea.
+Aldershot also has a friendly relationship and close ties with "sister club" Badshot Lea.
 The two annually hold pre-season fixtures against each other.
-On 6th July 2019, the two played in the inaugural match of Badshot Lea’s new stadium Westfield Lane, seen by 660 spectators, a record attendance for The Baggies still held today.